trinib/Awesome-Mint-Setup/README.md

     sudo nano -w /etc/sudoers

-Change the line that says:
+Change the line that says :

 `%sudo  ALL=(ALL) ALL`